nekonaute/roborobo3/README.md

 Citing roborobo
 ===============

-If you use roborobo in your work, please cite the following paper:
+If you use roborobo (any version) in your work, please cite the following paper:

 N. Bredeche, J.-M. Montanier, B. Weel, and E. Haasdijk.
 Roborobo! a fast robot simulator for swarm and collective robotics.
 CoRR, abs/1304.2888, 2013.